astrapi69/java-library-template/README.md

 For detailed information on versioning you can visit the [wiki page](https://github.com/lightblueseas/mvn-parent-projects/wiki/Semantic-Versioning).

+## What can i do to support this project

+You can donate or contribute solve issues or pull request.
+Every support are welcome.

 ## Want to Help and improve it? ###

 The source code for java-library-template are on GitHub.
 Please feel free to fork and send pull requests!